Lurk/ac2023/readme.md

 ## Day 13

 Part one was fairly easy.
 Which had a healing effect for my ego after previous day failure.

+The main struggle in the second part was to get what I actually need to do.
+But I managed.